On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Discrete Rarefaction Waves and the Discrete Burgers Equation

-In this section, we recall the main aspects of Section 5 of \cite{CMOS1}: First, we make the Madelung transformation given by
+In this section, we recall the main aspects of \cite[Section 5]{CMOS1}.
+First, we make the Madelung transformation given by

-with \emph{out of phase} initial interactions set by $\phi_j (0)= \phi_{j+1} (0) + \frac{\pi}{4}$.
+with \emph{out of phase} initial interactions set by $\phi_j (0)= \phi_{j-1} (0) + \frac{\pi}{4}$.
 Initially, the hydrodynamic equations have a Burgers type structure

 This system has beautiful discrete rarefaction waves propagating towards infinity and a backwards dispersive shock.
-We also refer the reader to \cite{HerrmannRademacher} for another example of discrete conservation law with a dispersive shock, cp.
-Subsection \ref{subsect:other}.
+We also refer the reader to \cite{HerrmannRademacher} for another example of a discrete conservation law with a dispersive shock, cf.\ Subsection \ref{subsect:other}.
 We call this the discrete Burgers equation since in the continuum limit we would have

-which with initial data
+which, with initial data

 has the known rarefaction wave solution

 However, in our discrete system, there is drag in the phase coefficients that does not allow us to permanently assume an out of phase framework:

 Let us recall some numerical simulations from \cite{CMOS1} to motivate our analysis below.
 There, it is numerically studied how solutions evolve, with the initial condition